Sign in

 Dave Sheldrake

-Bill, its about 18 months work :)
+Bill, it's about 18 months' work :)

-Thats why I'm not about much these days :)
+That's why I'm not about much these days :)

-Kit, soon as you know the CFM requirement let us know and a suitable compressor will follow :)
+Kit, as soon as you know the CFM requirement let us know and a suitable compressor will follow :)

 cheers